neogeny/TatSu/README.rst

         print()
 ..

+|TatSu| will use the first rule defined in the grammar as the *start* rule.

-And this is the output:
+This is the output:

 .. code:: console